saurabh-saha/expenseTracker/README.md

 3) To check more details about each row expand each row, it displays description and User Name.

-It looks like you've included a mix of Python, Django template, and HTML code with some embedded CSS and JavaScript for a data table.
-Here’s an explanation and breakdown of the key components:

 ### Python Code
 1. **Threading Initialization**:
    - The Python snippet starts two threads: